 • Previous foot or leg injury

-• Hard, muddy, flooded, uneven or rough floor surfaces
+• Hard, rough, uneven, or muddy surfaces

-• Damp or unsanitary bedding litter
+• Damp or unsanitary bedding

 • Leg or conformation abnormality